How to Get 5 Star Yelp Reviews (Easy, Effective & FREE)

-Here is an example of an email sent from our web app that gives the customer a simple way to rank their experience with your business.
+Here is an example of an email sent from our yelp review management app that gives the customer a simple way to rank their experience with your business.

 When the customer replies back with 5 stars, send them the Yelp review link so they can go directly to your review page to write a review.